awsdocs/amazon-lumberyard-user-guide/doc_source/network-replicas-replica.md

 // Other peers receive the new replica and bind it to their replica managers.
 When this is done,
 // OnReplicaActivate is triggered, and the "I am proxy" message is printed out on the remote peers.
 // Every change of m_data DataSet results in the synchronization of the new value in
-// the master replica with all of the proxy replicas.
+// the primary replica with all of the proxy replicas.
 ```